Timeline of Mars 2020

-Overview of mission
+Mission overview

 Prelaunch (2012–2020)

 The Mars 2020 mission was announced by NASA on December 4, 2012.
 In 2017 the three sites (Jezero crater, Northeastern Syrtis Major Planum, and Columbia Hills) were chosen as potential landing locations, with Jezero crater selected as the landing location, and launched on July 30th, 2020, from Cape Canaveral.

 Landing and initial tests (February–May 2021)

 After arriving on February 18, Perseverance focused on validating its systems.
 During this phase, it used its science instruments for the first time, generated oxygen on Mars with MOXIE, and deployed Ingenuity.
 Ingenuity began the technology demonstration phase of its mission, completing five flights before transitioning to the operations demonstration phase of its mission.

 Cratered floor campaign (June 2021-April 2022)

 Perseverance rover - map of the first science campaign (yellow lines, below the landing site).
 The blue lines above the landing site correspond to the planned second campaign, although the second campaign did not officially start until the arrival of the rover at Three Forks.

 The Cratered Floor Campaign was the first science campaign.
 It began on June 1, 2021, with the goal of exploring the Crater Floor Fractured Rough and Séítah geologic units.
 To avoid the sand dunes of the Séítah unit, Perseverance mostly traveled within the Crater Floor Fractured Rough geologic unit or along the boundary between the two units.
 The first nine of Perseverances sample tubes were to be filled during this expedition, including the first three 'witness tubes'.

 After collecting the samples, Perseverance returned to its landing site, before continuing to the delta for its second science campaign.
 Some of the sample tubes filled during this campaign were later stored in a designated area for the upcoming NASA-ESA Mars Sample Return mission, during the Delta Front Campaign.
 While Perseverance embarked on its first science campaign, Ingenuity continued to travel alongside the rover as part of its operations demonstration campaign.
 Ingenuity's sixth through twenty-fifth flights were completed during this phase, achieving an at-the-time speed record of 5.5 meters per second.